G33R0Y/FishersFriend/README.md

 # Fishers Friend

-Fishers Friend is an automation script designed to assist players in performing various actions in a fishing game.
+Fishers Friend is an automation script designed to catch fish in World of Warcraft.
 The script utilizes the `pyautogui` library to simulate keyboard presses and the `Tkinter` library for the graphical user interface (GUI).
 The main features include setting confidence levels, adjusting bait movement thresholds, enabling random actions, and providing visual feedback through a console.

 ## Features